 Early Notables of the Bogdend family (pre 1700)

 More information is included under the topic Early Bogdend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bogdend family to the New World and Oceana
+Migration of the Bogdend family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bogdend or a variant listed above were: Tobias Bugden who settled in Maryland in 1734; John Bugdon settled in Virginia in 1738; as did his brother Samuel in the same year.